albanie/derivations/README.md

 ### Derivations

 Some notes on topics in computer vision.
-Possibly useful.
-A form of unhealthy procrastination.

 The topics in progress so far are:

 * [Differentials for Applied Computer Vision]()
 * [Old Ideas in Computer Vision]()

+If you find errors, please feel free to open an issue.